 Last updated on

-It’s March 2020 as I’m writing this post.
-There’s a lot of meal prep going on in the world so you’re probably wondering: can you sous vide from frozen?
+If you’re getting into sous vide, you’re probably wondering: can you sous vide from frozen?
 Yes!
 Thawing with the sous vide machine is one of my favorite tricks when it comes to sous vide meal prep.
 My husband is amazed that I’m freezing sous vide ribeye.
 And they come out tasting spectacular – – like a 5 STAR restaurant!

 Most recipes can be adapted to defrost food while it cooks.